SSRVodka/oh-edu-python/README.md

 [中文文档](./README_zh.md)

-This repository ports Python3 (currently 3.11.4) to OpenHarmony Edu 5.0.2.
+This repository ports Python3 (currently 3.11.4) and some third-party libraries that depend on C/C++ modules to OpenHarmony Edu 5.0.2.

 <img src="imgs/cover.png" />